Home/How do you apply for Government Subsidised In Home Care?

-The big picture overview is that the Aged Care Assessment Team decides if you have care needs that make you eligible for a Government Subsidised in Home Care Package which can be worth up to $55,315.75 pa pp!
-Eligibility for a Government Subsidised Home Care Package is based on your care needs.
-Your income and assets do NOT preclude you, though if you are a part-pensioner or self-funded you pay an Income-Tested Care Fee towards your Home Care Package as explained on point 1 on this page.
+How you apply for a Government Subsidised Home Care Package is much easier if you follow this guide.
+As the application process changes over time, we update this guide regularly.
+The big picture overview is that the Aged Care Assessment Team decides if you have care needs that make you eligible for a Government Subsidised in Home Care Package which can be worth up to $58,400.00 pa pp. Eligibility for a Government Subsidised Home Care Package is based on your care needs.
+Your income and assets do NOT preclude you, though if you are a part-pensioner or self-funded you pay an Income-Tested Care Fee towards your Home Care Package.

 Important tip for existing clients of Daughterly Care: